mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 Example Scenario:

-If the proceedToPayment function fails (like a payment gateway issue), it’s not clear where the error occurred.
+If the proceedToPayment function fails due to a payment gateway issue, it's not clear where the error occurred.

 ```js